-The dynamics of laser plasma produced by nanosecond laser across magnetic field is one of the important areas to understand magnetic field interactions with expanding plasma plume which includes conversion of kinetic energy into plasma thermal energy, plasma plume confinement, ion acceleration/ deceleration, emission enhancement / decrease and plasma instabilities.
+The dynamics of laser-produced plasma across the magnetic field is one of the important areas to understand magnetic field interactions with expanding plasma plume which includes conversion of kinetic energy into plasma thermal energy, plasma plume confinement, ion acceleration/ deceleration, emission enhancement / decrease and plasma instabilities.
 Apart from the fundamental magnetic field-plasma interaction, this investigation is useful in various applications in applied researches such as tokamak plasma, astrophysical plasma, artificial comet, propulsion of space vehicles, stellar winds, laser-induced breakdown spectroscopy etc.